James D. Foley

-Biography
+Early life and education

-Born in Pennsylvania, Foley attended Lehigh University, graduating with a bachelor's degree in electrical engineering in 1964.
-Foley was initiated into the Phi Beta Kappa Society and Tau Beta Pi while at Lehigh.
+Foley was born in Pennsylvania.
+He attended Lehigh University in Bethlehem, Pennsylvania, where he graduated with a bachelor's degree in electrical engineering in 1964.
+Foley was initiated into Phi Beta Kappa society and Tau Beta Pi while at Lehigh.
 He received his Ph.D. in computer, information, and control engineering from the University of Michigan in 1969.

+Career

 After completing his graduate studies, Foley was first employed by the University of North Carolina.
 In 1977, he accepted a faculty position at George Washington University, where he became chairman of the Department of Electrical Engineering and Computer Science.
 Foley joined the Georgia Tech faculty in 1991.

 Shortly after moving to Georgia Tech, Foley founded the GVU Center, which in 1996 was ranked first by U.S. News & World Report for graduate computer science work in graphics and user interaction.
 That same year, he was appointed director of the Mitsubishi Electric Research Laboratories (MERL) in Cambridge, Massachusetts.
 Foley also served as editor-in-chief of ACM Transactions on Graphics from 1991 to 1995.

 In 1997, Foley was recognized by ACM SIGGRAPH with the prestigious Steven A. Coons Award.
 The receipt of this biannual award places Foley among the company of computer graphics pioneers such as Andy van Dam, Jim Blinn, Edwin Catmull and Ivan Sutherland.

 In 2007 he was recognized by ACM SIGCHI with their Lifetime Achievement Award.

 Foley accepted the position of chairman and CEO of Mitsubishi Electric Information Technology Center America (MEITCA) in 1998, directing corporate R&D at four labs in North America.
 He returned to Georgia as Executive Director and then CEO of Yamacraw, Georgia's economic development initiative in the design of broadband systems, devices and chips.

 Foley became chairman of the Computing Research Association (CRA) in 2001.
 He stepped down from this position in 2005 but remained on CRA's board of directors until 2006.